-The Cortex[®]-A78AE core is a high-performance, low-power core that implements the Armv8-A architecture with support for the Armv8.1-A extension, Armv8.2-A extension, including the RAS extension, the Load acquire (LDAPR) instructions and Pointer Authentication introduced in the Armv8.3-A extension, the Dot Product and the multi-OS support introduced in the Armv8.4-A extension, and the Enhanced Pointer Authentication (excluding the optional FPAC extension) introduced in the Armv8.6-A extension.
+The Cortex-A78 core is a high-performance, low-power core that implements the Armv8-A architecture with support for the Armv8.1-A extension, Armv8.2-A extension, including the RAS extension, the Load acquire (LDAPR) instructions introduced in the Armv8.3-A extension, and the Dot Product instructions introduced in the Armv8.4-A extension.

-This document describes elements of the Cortex-A78AE core micro-architecture that influence software performance so that software and compilers can be optimized accordingly.
+This document describes elements of the Cortex-A78 core micro-architecture that influence software performance so that software and compilers can be optimized accordingly.